-(45) "Marine Terminal" means any facility or structure used to load or unload any fuel product cargo into or from marine tank vessels.
+(39) "Marine terminal" means any facility or structure used to load or unload any fuel product cargo into or from marine tank vessels.

-(46) "Marine Vessel" means any tugboat, tanker, freighter, passenger ship, barge or other boat, ship or watercraft.
+(40) "Marine vessel" means any tugboat, tanker, freighter, passenger ship, barge or other boat, ship or watercraft.